alxli/algorithm-anthology/README.md

 * Usage of compound-literals, e.g. `myvector.push_back((mystruct){a, b, c})`.
 This adds a little more concision by not requiring a constructor definition.
 * Rare cases where bitwise hacks are intentionally used, such as in functions for getting the signbit with type-puned pointers.
 If you are looking for these features, chances are you don't care about portability anyway.

-## Usage Notes
+## Usage Remarks

-The primary purpose of this project is not to better your understanding of algorithms.
+This project does __not__ aim to introduce and explain algorithms from the ground up.
 To take advantage of this anthology, you must have prior understanding of the algorithms in question.
 In each source file, you will find brief descriptions and simple examples to clarify how the functions and classes should be used.
 You will not find rigorous test suites, nor extensive comments detailing how the implementations work.
-As such, if you truly wish to learn the algorithms, you are better off researching and implementing them independently.
+To properly learn the algorithms, you are better off researching and implementing them independently.
 You are free to use, modify, and distribute these programs in accordance to the license, but please first examine any corresponding references of each program for more details on usage and authorship.

 Cheers.<br>
 — Alex